from collections import deque, defaultdict

 Supports a single registered callback at present.
 Manages array

-retrieval from the head actor, optional preparation tasks, windowed
+retrieval from the head actor, windowed

 array delivery, and garbage collection between iterations.